ObolNetwork/obol-docs/docs/int/faq/general.md

 ### Does Obol have a token?

-No. Distributed validators use only ether.
+No. Distributed validators use only Ether.

 ### Where can I learn more about Distributed Validators?